mcmahog1/ReadMe_Imputation/README.md

 In Putty enter the Host Name "bluecrystalp3.acrc.bris.ac.uk" and click open.

 A new window will pop up, type in your username, press enter, and similarly with your password.
+Don't worry if the password doesn't show up on the screen when you are typing.

 The command line will now be visible which looks like: [username@newblue3 ~]$